terascope/teraslice_file_import/README.md

 # Description

-Import JSON format data from a file or direcory of files.
+Import JSON format data from a file or directory of files.

 # Output